opencog/learn/learn-lang-diary/Reading-List.md

   https://hal.archives-ouvertes.fr/hal-02869865

   The idea here is that sequences of rules can be applied, and then they can be reversed.
-This enableds back-tracking on a rule system.
+This enables back-tracking on a rule system.

 * D. A Turner, "Functional programs as executable specifications" (1984) Phil.
 Trans R. Soc.
 Lond.
 A 312, pp. 363-388.